appcues/appcues-ios-sdk/Sources/AppcuesKit/AppcuesKit.docc/Extending.md

 ## Custom Experience Actions

-An ``ExperienceAction`` is a behavior triggered from an interaction with an experience, for example tapping a button.
+An ``AppcuesExperienceAction`` is a behavior triggered from an interaction with an experience, for example tapping a button.

 An action can be registered with ``Appcues/register(action:)``.

 ## Custom Experience Traits

-An ``ExperienceTrait`` modifies the how an entire experience, or a particular step in an experience is displayed.
+An ``AppcuesExperienceTrait`` modifies the how an entire experience, or a particular step in an experience is displayed.
 A trait has capabilities that modify the way an experience is displayed to the user.

 A trait can be registered with ``Appcues/register(trait:)``.